theo-armour/2022/pages/applications-programs-new/inkscape.md

 * https://inkscape.org/
 * https://inkscape-manuals.readthedocs.io/en/latest/

+## About

+* Looks like most power of any of the apps
+* Extensive learning curve

 ## Menu Issues

 Menu drop-downs + tablet drawing disappears appear on the wrong screen workaround

-* Always set Inkscape m0nitor to right of main monitor
+* Always set Inkscape monitor to right of main monitor
 * Move Inkscape back and forth between monitor 1 and monitor 2.
 * In windows display settings, choose your top left most monitor.
 Mark it 'make this my main display'.

 ## Printing
+222
 US Paper
 width 279.4
 height 215.9